kyegomez/Med-PaLM/README.md

 # Datasets
 * [Head over to here for a dataset strategy](docs/DATASETS.md)

+## System Architecture

+The primary purpose of Med-PaLM is to bridge the gap between diverse data types in medicine.
+The architecture is designed to natively handle textual, imaging, and genomic data types.

+At the core of the system is a large multimodal generative model which has a flexible structure allowing it to encode and interpret biomedical data.
+The model is trained on a curated dataset, the MultiMedBench, which includes 14 different tasks such as medical question answering, mammography and dermatology image interpretation, radiology report generation and summarization, and genomic variant calling.

 ## Commercial Applications

 Med-PaLM has a wide range of potential commercial applications, from improving diagnostic accuracy and speed to offering new insights into complex medical cases.